ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

  - generalized network performance techniques; while things like datacenter design and transit network design can be crucial dependencies for a performant streaming media service, these are considered independent topics better addressed by other documents.
  - transparent tunnels; while tunnels can have an impact on streaming media via issues like the round-trip time and the maximum transmission unit (MTU) of packets carried over tunnels, for the purposes of this document, these issues are considered as part of the set of network path properties.

-It is worth pointing out explicitly because questions about "Web Real-Time Communication (WebRTC)" has come up often, that some WebRTC protocols ({{RFC8834}}, {{RFC8835}}) are mentioned in this document, including RTP, WebRTC's principal media transport protocol.
+It is worth pointing out explicitly because questions about "Web Real-Time Communication (WebRTC)" has come up often, that RTP, WebRTC's principal media transport protocol ({{RFC8834}}, {{RFC8835}}),  is mentioned in this document.
 However, (as noted in {{sd}}) it is difficult to give general guidance for unreliable media transport protocols used to carry interactive real-time media.

 ## Notes for Contributors and Reviewers